CIDgravity/cidg-docs/content/en/application/storage-acceptance-logic/playground/index.md

 }
 ```

-The simulation would result in a failure, with the following result on the right screen:
+In the simulation, the outcome would be a failure, and the right-hand screen would display the following result:

 ```json
 {